 Bookmakers are also fast to pull out of countries or jurisdictions where betting is illegal.
 I remember very well how quickly they all hastily retreated out of America when George W Bush changed the gambling laws in the early 2000’s.

-All bookmakers have an extensive list of countries on their websites that they won’t accept customers from, and India isn’t on any of those lists, which is a strong indication of how bookmakers view the laws in India.
+All bookmakers have an extensive list of countries on their websites that they won’t accept customers from, and India isn’t on any of those lists.
+This is a strong indication of how bookmakers view the laws in India.

 Also, it’s fairly obvious that there is plenty of Indians with online gambling accounts.
 And to the best of my knowledge, the Indian police haven’t gone around and arrested all these people.

 Nevertheless, the decision about whether to open a bookmakers account or not, is purely a decision for the individual to make.
 It is advised that you think carefully before doing so.

 Domestic Cricket Leagues And Cups In India

 India’s domestic first class tournament, the equivalent of the English County Championship, of the Australian Sheffield Shield, etc.

 Another first class competition, this one is made up of five geographical zones, North, South, East, West and Central.

 A domestic one-day competition between 3 teams made up of some of India’s best talents.

 A twelve team 50 over competition made up of corporate sides.

 The 50 over competition for the five geographical zones that play in the Duleep Trophy

 The T20 competition made up of the state sides that compete for the Ranji Trophy

 The 50 over competition made up of the state sides that play in the Ranji Trophy.